-By an agreement dated November 5, 2018 (the "Disposal Agreement"), the Company disposed of the Golden Cloud and Santa Renia properties to Waterton Nevada in exchange for aggregate cash consideration of \$560,951 (Note 10).
+By an agreement dated November 5, 2018 (the "GC&SR Disposal"), the Company disposed of the Golden Cloud and Santa Renia properties to Waterton Nevada in exchange for aggregate cash consideration of \$560,951 (Note 10).
 The Company recognized a \$1,962,061 loss on the transaction in the year ended December 31, 2018.
-Pursuant to the Disposal Agreement, Waterton Nevada also reimbursed the Company for \$79,008 (USD 60,975) in Claims Maintenance fees relating in aggregate to the two properties.
+Waterton Nevada also reimbursed the Company for \$79,008 (USD 60,975) in Claims Maintenance fees relating in aggregate to the two properties.
 The reimbursed funds were applied against the carrying value of Claims Maintenance fees (Note 4).